foromer4/netdepend/README.md

 1. Use git hooks to understand what projects/solutions changed as a result of a push.

-2. Use a groovy system script with the [Groovy plugin](https://wiki.jenkins-ci.org/display/JENKINS/Groovy+plugin) to transltate between Projects/Solutions and Jobs , to run the Dependency Project and translate the results back to Jenkins changed Jobs. an Example of such a script is given at: deprunner/FindDependencies.groovy
+2. Use a groovy system script with the [Groovy plugin](https://wiki.jenkins-ci.org/display/JENKINS/Groovy+plugin) to transltate between Projects/Solutions and Jobs , run the Dependency Project and translate the results back to Jenkins changed Jobs. an Example of such a script is given at: deprunner/FindDependencies.groovy

 ## Deployment

+The dependency project can be downloaded from Github, it is now being processed as a Maven artifact in Main repos.
+You can run:
+'mvn package assembly:single'
+to create a JAR.
+You can also create an executalble JAR by running the same command on project: **picscout.depend.console**

+Javadocs can be found [here](http://foromer4.github.io/netdepend/)